kenwdelong/stability-utils/README.md

 This code was originally written for httpclient 3.1, then ported to 4.1.
 Now it's upgraded for 4.3.
 The APIs are quite different in these versions.
 This latest work has not yet been battle-tested.
 I've tested what I could (socket timeout, retrieveConnectionTimeout) on my dev laptop.

+There is an MBean you can export `PooledHttpClientStrategyAdmin` that will allow you to change the timeout settings at runtime.

 ## Configuration

 You need to instantiate the service and the connection pool manager: